cchitsiang/awesome-stars/topics.md

 - [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is a data framework for your LLM applications
 - [superstreamlabs/memphis](https://github.com/superstreamlabs/memphis) - Memphis.dev is a highly scalable and effortless data streaming platform
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired unified data platform with additional data mesh and RPA capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a
-- [kestra-io/kestra](https://github.com/kestra-io/kestra) - Infinitely scalable, event-driven, language-agnostic orchestration and scheduling platform to manage millions of workflows declaratively in code.
+- [kestra-io/kestra](https://github.com/kestra-io/kestra) - Infinitely scalable, event-driven, language-agnostic orchestration and scheduling platform to manage millions of workflows declaratively in code and from the UI.
 - [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂
 - [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
 Both self-hosted and Cloud-hosted.
 - [glideapps/glide-data-grid](https://github.com/glideapps/glide-data-grid) - 🚀 Glide Data Grid is a no compromise, outrageously react fast data grid with rich rendering, first class accessibility, and full TypeScript support.